Research Areas

 The science fields are grouped according to the FIELD OF SCIENCE AND TECHNOLOGY (FOS) classification in the Frascati Manual (FM) (OECD, 2016):

 Around 20 years ago, Estonia brought computers and internet to every school.
 A bit later, 200,000 adults (20% of the population) were educated to use ICT.
 Today, 99% of Estonian public services are online 24/7.
-Initiatives, such as e-Identitye-Tax Boarde-School and i-Voting along with e-Health, are some examples of the ground-breaking solutions invented by Estonians and exported to 130 countries.
+Initiatives, such as e-Identitye-Taxe-School and e-Governance along with e-Health Record, are some examples of the ground-breaking solutions invented by Estonians and exported to 130 countries.
 Estonia’s main focus is smart specialization to boost the growth of research in ICT, health technologies and services, and effective use of resources.

 Natural science deals with the physical world, e.g. physics, chemistry, geology and biology.
-Research conducted under this field helps us find answers to environmental challenges as well as looking far above the Earth with the study of space as well.
+Research conducted in this field helps us find answers to environmental challenges and look far above the Earth with the study of space.
 So, the scope for discovery here is quite wide.
-Estonian researchers stand out with their innovative ways on how to use big-data to find everyday solutions for scientific problems.
+Estonian researchers stand out with their innovative ways of using big-data to find everyday solutions for scientific problems.

 Estonian natural sciences put great emphasis on studying the reasons for climate change.
 The current changes in climate are often seen as the impact of industrial development, but Ülo Niinemets, professor of plant physiology at the Estonian University of Life Sciences, argues that plants in the biosphere also emit gasses, with hundreds of thousands of various chemical byproducts.
 He and his colleagues use big data analysis to assist in their studies.

-Take business management for example, big data analysis can be effectively applied here as well.
-The professor of software engineering at the University of Tartu, Marlon Dumas, has studied business process management (BPM) for more than a decade.
-The analysis of data helps to reduce the costs and error rates of business when applied correctly.
+Take business management, for example.
+Big data analysis can be effectively applied here as well.
+The professor of software engineering at the University of Tartu, Marlon Dumas, has studied business process management (BPM) for over a decade.
+The analysis of data helps to reduce the costs and error rates of businesses when applied correctly.

-However, the cherry on top of big data analysis in practice, is Sharemind.
+However, the cherry on top of big data analysis in practice is Sharemind.
 Programmable, secure computations with practical applications.
-In other words, it is a data-analysing service based on complex mathematical calculations, which has a wide scope of impact and can give us a wider view on our government, society and broader environment.
+In other words, it is a data-analysing service based on complex mathematical calculations, which has a wide scope of impact and can give us a wider view of our government, society and the broader environment.

 Want to know more about the Estonian natural sciences?
 Read these success stories!